Skip to main content

 The European Accident Statement (Constat Amiable)

-When an accident involves another vehicle, the accident statement (constat amiable) is the key document for determining fault.
+When an accident involves another vehicle, the accident statement (constat amiable, or e-constat auto via the official mobile app) is the key document for determining fault.
 Both parties must complete and sign it at the scene.
 Here is how to handle it correctly:

 Accident Statement Checklist

-• Keep a copy for yourself before submitting
+• Keep a signed copy for yourself before submitting.

-If you are hit by an uninsured driver or a driver who cannot be identified, you can claim compensation from the Garantie des Assureurs de la Mobilite (GAM), formerly the FVA.
-This covers bodily injury at minimum.
-Contact the GAM through your insurer if the other driver is uninsured or unknown.
+If you are hit by an uninsured driver or a driver who cannot be identified, you can claim compensation from the Fonds de Garantie des Assurances Obligatoires de dommages (FGAO).
+The fund covers bodily injury and, under certain conditions, material damage.
+Contact the FGAO through your insurer if the other driver is uninsured or unknown.

 Is car insurance mandatory in France?